-In our continuing series on natural gas flow meters, here I discuss another positive displacement meter, the rotary meter.
+Here I discuss another positive displacement meter in our continuing series on natural gas flow meters, the rotary meter.
 While this meter was initially introduced to measure liquids, much of this post is dedicated to measuring natural gas.
 The rotary style meter excels in measuring high-volume applications for utility billing and submetering.

 Natural Gas Flow Measurement

 Our posts frequently share applications for thermal mass flow meters because that is our business at Sage Metering.
-Our thermal mass meters excel in a wide range of applications, but there are other meters that work well in other gas flow measurement areas.
+Our thermal mass meters excel in a wide range of applications, but other meters work well in other gas flow measurement areas.
 For this reason, this series introduces some other metering alternatives.

 The rotary meter is often referred to as a rotary piston meter.
 The technology was initially introduced in 1846 by the Roots brothers in the water pump design.
 In 1920, the first gas rotary meter was released using the lobed impeller model from the Roots brothers’ design.
 Over the years, there have been many improvements in materials, modular design, manufacturing, and electronics.

 PD Meters or Positive Displacement

-The rotary meter is in a class of meters referred to as positive displacement, or PD meters.
-PD meters are recognized as having longtime technology, have a high degree of accuracy and remain the workhorses in the industry, even though other technologies have advanced.
-The PD meter requires fluid flow to physically or mechanically displace the components of the meter to measure the volume; therefore, it achieves volumetric flow.
+The rotary meter is in a class of meters called positive displacement or PD meters.
+PD meters are recognized as having longtime technology, have a high degree of accuracy, and remain the industry’s workhorses, even though other technologies have advanced.
+The PD meter requires fluid flow to physically or mechanically displace the meter’s components to measure the volume; therefore, it achieves volumetric flow.

-These precision-machined meters contain two figure-8 shaped lobes which spin in correct alignment.
-With each rotation, they displace a precise quantity of the substance being measured.
+These precision-machined meters contain two figure-8 shaped lobes that spin in correct alignment.
+With each rotation, they displace a precise quantity of the substance measured.
 Another PD meter is the diaphragm meter, which also serves well in gas billing.
-Rotary meters, however are capable of handling higher volumes and pressures than the diaphragm meter.
+Rotary meters, however, are capable of handling higher volumes and pressures than the diaphragm meter.

-The rotary meter is recognized for its accuracy and is used in utility billing and submetering.
-Over the years, as well-served diaphragm meters are being taken out of service, particularly the larger commercial and industrial sized meters, many are being replaced with a lighter and smaller rotary meter.
+The rotary meter is recognized for its accuracy and used in utility billing and submetering.
+Over the years, as well-served diaphragm meters are taken out of service, notably the larger commercial and industrial-sized meters, many are replaced with a lighter and smaller rotary meter.